-The agreements governing our securitization revolving credit facility contain various covenants that, among other things, limit our discretion in operating our business and provide for certain minimum financial covenants.
+The agreements governing our Credit Facility contain various covenants that, among other things, limit our discretion in operating our business and provide for certain minimum financial covenants.

-We have entered into a securitization revolving credit facility (the "Facility") that is backed by a revolving pool of loans.
-Under the Facility, we are subject to limitations as to how borrowed funds may be used including restrictions on geographic and industry concentrations, loan size, payment frequency and status, average life, collateral interests and investment ratings as well as regulatory restrictions on leverage which may affect the amount of funding that may be obtained.
-There are also certain requirements relating to portfolio performance, including required minimum portfolio yield and limitations on delinquencies and charge-offs, a violation of which could result in the early amortization of the Facility, limit further advances and, in some cases, result in an event of default.
-An event of default under the Facility would result, among other things, in termination of the availability of further funds under the Facility and an accelerated maturity date for all amounts outstanding under the Facility, which would likely disrupt our business and, potentially, the portfolio companies whose loans we financed through the Facility.
-This could reduce our revenues and, by delaying any cash payment allowed to us under the Facility until the lender has been paid in full, reduce our liquidity and cash flow and impair our ability to grow our business and maintain our status as a RIC.
-If we default under certain provisions of the Facility, the remedies available to the lender may limit our ability to declare dividends.
-Moreover, we cannot assure you that we will be able to borrow funds under the Facility at any particular time or at all.
-For a more detailed discussion of the facility, see "Obligations and Indebtedness."
+We have entered into a Credit Facility that is backed by a revolving pool of loans.
+Under the Credit Facility, we are subject to limitations as to how borrowed funds may be used including restrictions on geographic and industry concentrations, loan size, payment frequency and status, average life, collateral interests and investment ratings as well as regulatory restrictions on leverage which may affect the amount of funding that may be obtained.
+There are also certain requirements relating to portfolio performance, including required minimum portfolio yield and limitations on delinquencies and charge-offs, a violation of which could result in the early amortization of the Credit Facility, limit further advances and, in some cases, result in an event of default.
+An event of default under the Credit Facility would result, among other things, in termination of the availability of further funds under the Credit Facility and an accelerated maturity date for all amounts outstanding under the Credit Facility, which would likely disrupt our business and, potentially, the portfolio companies whose loans we financed through the Credit Facility.
+This could reduce our revenues and, by delaying any cash payment allowed to us under the Credit Facility until the lender has been paid in full, reduce our liquidity and cash flow and impair our ability to grow our business and maintain our status as a RIC.
+If we default under certain provisions of the Credit Facility, the remedies available to the lender may limit our ability to declare dividends.
+Moreover, we cannot assure you that we will be able to borrow funds under the Credit Facility, and Indebtedness."